 - If I have AP credit, should I use it or are there classes I should consider retaking anyway?

-That depends on your background, but I generally think that the Physics and Chemistry taught at Rice is exemplary and one might consider taking those at Rice.
+That depends on your background, but in general, the Physics and Chemistry courses taught at Rice are exemplary and one might consider taking them.

 - How should I decide whether or not to use my AP credit?

 Contact the registrar and/or department and college advisors for more details on use of AP credits.

 - Can I study abroad?
 If so, when is the best time?

 Study abroad is available and encouraged for engineers and ENVI scientists to broaden their horizons and learn from other cultures.
 The best time to study abroad is the summer after your freshman or sophomore year.
 National Science Foundation’s (NSF) Partnerships for International Research and Education (PIRE) program is an excellent two-week opportunity for CEE students to gain international experience by participating in research activities and interacting with flood experts in the Netherlands.
 Contact the Study Abroad Office directly for additional programs and information.

 - What kind of research opportunities are available to your students?

 Research opportunities abound in the CEE department for both undergraduate and graduate students who work closely with faculty in a variety of settings.
 They perform experiments in state-of-the-art laboratories and solve important water treatment problems in developing countries.
 They develop and implement novel computational techniques, work in areas of dynamic structures and aging infrastructure, and run models to address sea level rise and increasing risk from severe storms.

 - What extracurricular activities or projects do students in your program normally participate in?

 There are a number of student groups such as the student ASCE chapter and Engineers without Borders that are very attractive for students to socialize in and to get exposure to outside alumni and friends that often come to speak at seminars.